tuub/jper-sword-in/README.md

     virtualenv /path/to/venv
     source /path/tovenv/bin/activate

-Install esprit and magnificent octopus (in that order)
+Install Esprit, Magnificent Octopus and Simple-Sword-Server (in that order)

+To do them all as one, use

+    pip install -r requirements.txt

+or to do them individually use

     cd myapp/esprit
     pip install -e .

     cd myapp/magnificent-octopus
+    pip install -e .

+    cd Simple-Sword-Server
     pip install -e .

 Create your local config